dask/distributed/docs/source/configuration.rst

 =============

-As with any distributed computation system, taking full advantage of Dask distributed sometimes require configuring.
-Some options can be passed as :ref:`API <api>` parameters and/or as command line options to the various Dask executables.
+As with any distributed computation system, taking full advantage of Dask distributed sometimes requires configuration.
+Some options can be passed as :ref:`API <api>` parameters and/or command line options to the various Dask executables.
 However, some options can also be entered in the Dask configuration file.